213withani/css/fundamentals.md

+# rem - relative unit
+5rem is 5 times the core element size.

 # view port (vh/vw)
 https://css-tricks.com/fun-viewport-units/
 The difference between % and vw is most similar to the difference between em and rem.
 A % length is relative to local context (containing element) width, while a vw length is relative to the full width of the browser window.